gravity-ui/uikit/src/components/lab/Breadcrumbs/README.md

 ### Landmarks

 When breadcrumbs are used as a main navigation element for a page, they can be placed in a [navigation landmark](https://www.w3.org/WAI/ARIA/apg/patterns/landmarks/examples/navigation.html).
-Landmarks help assistive technology users quickly find major sections of a page.
-Place breadcrumbs inside a `<nav>` element with an aria-label to create a navigation landmark.
+Landmarks help the assistive technology users quickly find major sections of a page.
+To create a navigation landmark, place breadcrumbs inside a `<nav>` element with an `aria-label`:

 <!--LANDING_BLOCK